rachelruijiayang/ns-group/README.md

 - ``<client certificate filename>`` is the client's certificate file (for example, auth/client.crt)
 - ``<client private key filename>`` is the client's RSA private key file (for example, auth/client.key)
 - ``<client public key filename>`` is the client's RSA public key file (for example, auth/clientpubkey.key)

+The program then behaves as specified in the project instructions.